It's going to cost four figures

 I’m an engineer, not a psychic

 Premise The client is incompetent.
 Always!
 That's important to note and to prepare for.
-If he had the necessary expertise for the job, he'd just do it himself, not hire me.
+If he had the necessary expertise for the job, he'd just do it himself, not hire externally.

 My work always starts with figuring out the interface(s) between my code (to be) and the client’s system, as well as explaining to him what can and can’t be done.
 That process typically takes days of written correspondence.
 All of it is scaffolding.
 None of it will show in the final product, but it is preliminary work that must be done before any of the actual work can happen.

-Beware of shortcuts Discussing a project on the phone is faster, but you quickly get bogged down in details and with no written record of what has been said, requested and promised, either party is going to forget half of those details.
+Beware of shortcuts Discussing a project on the phone is a lot faster, but you quickly get bogged down in details and with no written record of what has been said, requested and promised, either party is going to forget half of those details.
 That's a lawsuit in the making.
+Always have everything in writing for reference!

 Under such circumstances, charging by the hour for software development is futile.
 When freelancing, my price calculation always contains an error margin, large enough to cover for doing the preliminary work at least twice over.
 This is non-negotiable and it is also non-refundable.